 I explained that I needed assistance and that I had tried contacting the Catholic Church several times while abroad and had no response from anyone.
 The priest just stared at me with a scowl and said, like it was forced, “I’m sorry”.
 He then turned his back on me and walked back down the long, dark corridor to his inner sanctum.
 When he did this, the priest who introduced me too him actually apologized to the main priest for disturbing him and tried to protect me as well by telling him it was him that told me to come to the Sacristy.

 I said to myself, not for the first time in my life’s journey and certainly not for the last time, quoting Jesus and, as recorded by St Luke (whom I chose at Confirmation to be my personal saint and guide), “Father forgive them for they know not what they do” (Luke 23:34).
 I left the city the next day.

 My parish priest abroad had even written me a letter of introduction as a sort of character reference, but I had already sent copies to churches in the U.S. while abroad and even after returning, explaining my situation and that I was returning to the U.S. and needed assistance because I was disabled.
 They all ignored me and I didn’t think it would be any different if I gave the letter to this priest.

 This state of the Catholic Church in the U.S. saddened me.
-After living abroad for more than a decade and seeing how strong the Catholic Church is there, the Church in the U.S. seems to have lost its way.
+After living abroad for more than a decade and seeing how strong the Catholic Church is there, all the Churches that I saw when I returned to the U.S. seemed to have lost their way.
 Some things that I noticed right away were that, in every church I went to in the U.S., everyone seemed to have a cold and disinterested and unreverential attitude towards each other and the Mass in general, like they were either forced to be there and didn’t want to have anything to do with each other or they felt they were too holy and important to interact with anyone but the priests.

 The way I was treated by the Catholic Church in the U.S. reminded me of Matthew 10: